 - Camagüey – Cuba, Camagüey.
 A historical city with winding alleys and authentic architecture, established in this location in 1528.
 The city is intentionally planned as a maze to make it hard for pirates to orientate.
 Numerous ornate buildings.

 - Cienfuegos – Cuba, Cienfuegos.
 Beautiful historical city with many hundred buildings in Neo-Classical style and many other historical buildings.
 With its strict grid planning Cienfuegos is one of the best examples of the Spanish Enlightement city planning from the early 19th century.

 - Old Havana – Cuba, La Habana.
 A center of Caribbean metropolis, established in 1519.
-The best preserved large historical city in Americas.
-The enormous historical center of city has huge number of valuable buildings in Baroque, Neo-Classicism, Ecclecticism, Art Nouveau and Modern styles.
+The best-preserved large historical city in Americas.
+The enormous historical center of the city has a huge number of valuable buildings in Baroque, Neo-Classicism, Ecclecticism, Art Nouveau and Modern styles.
 Buildings have retained their original details of wrought iron and wood.
 Old Havana has many impressive places but one of the best known is Malecón – one of the most picturesque promenades in the world.

 - Old San Juan – Puerto Rico, San Juan.
 Oldest European settlement in Puerto Rico, historical quarter of San Juan.
 Cobblestone streets here are lined with historical buildings, many from the 16th and 17th century.
 City walls preserved.

 - Oranjestad historical center – Aruba.
 Collection of colorful, ornate buildings – representatives of Dutch colonial architecture.
 Built mainly in the late 19th – early 20th century.